sourmash-bio/sourmash-mixers/.github/ISSUE_TEMPLATE/checklist-for-a-new-plugin.md

 - [ ] plugin has some automated tests
 - [ ] automated tests run on PRs and commits
 - [ ] `-q/--quiet` and `-d/--debug` suppress and produce output appropriately

 The long haul:

-- [ ] automated tests with good code coverage
+- [ ] plugin has automated tests with good code coverage